petershin/liferay-learn/docs/dxp/latest/en/system-administration/using-glowroot-with-liferay/troubleshooting-jvm-issues-with-glowroot.md

 ![Add the Hikari connection pool to the gauges dashboard.](./troubleshooting-jvm-issues-with-glowroot/images/04.png)

 Click the _JVM_ tab and click _Gauges_ in the left menu.
-The Hikari connection pool can now be monitored on the gauges dashboard.
+The Hikari connection pool can now be monitored in the gauges dashboard.